minegrass/nextjs_order_manager/README.md

 >##bug
 >need to have full price , price -> frontend
 >database player_id shud change to discord_id
->need find a way to inner join database orderlist to playerid - > get the player nickname and display on frontend
+>need find a way to inner join database orderlist to playerid
+>get the player nickname and display on frontend
 >fix `There are already 10 instances of Prisma Client actively running.`
 >